Hubs and I attended an auction a few years ago and I found a really cool ‘shelf’ that used to be part of someone’s buffet.

 Hubs didn’t like the shelf at the time (as he liked to remind me up until the makeover), but he kindly still stripped and refinished it for me.

 After a new coat of stain and lacquer it languished on some hooks in our basement for years gathering dust, until one day hubs started construction on my craft studio.

 With my craft studio underway I knew just what I was going to do with it!
-It would make a perfect catch-all shelf right above my serger in my sewing room!
+It would make a perfect catch-all shelf and memo board right above my serger in my sewing room!

 Although the shelf is still a work in process, I couldn’t wait to share my idea with you.
 It started out with this plain-jane piece of pegboard:

 All I needed to complete my vision was the following items: a painted piece of pegboard cut to fit where the mirror used to be, a point driver tool and some points:

 Hubs painted the peg board a glossy crimson orange.
 My studio is very neutral so it needs some pops of colour.

 We flipped the shelf over face side down, inserted the pegboard right side down and spaced the points around the perimeter every six inches or so.